Mjzeolla/LaundryConnect2/README.md

   - Pushed the webscraper data to mongo
 - Worked on backend
 - Did frontend UI touchups
-- Edited the absolute masterclass that is the project video

-**Steven Tran**:
-- Worked on frontend
-  - Formatted the login and register pages
-  - Added UI flair to the design
-  - Developed the user login and register UI
-- Wrote the `readme`

 **Michael Zeolla**:
-- Worked on backend
-  - Implemented the favoriting feature
-  - Implemented autorefreshing for the website
-  - Deployed website on Heroku
 - Worked on frontend
   - Built the basic structure of the website
   - Implemented the favoriting feature
   - Designed the basic UI for the website

-**Duncan Soiffer**:
 - Developed the website backend
   - Created user login, registration
   - Implemented the ability to get data from the Mongo server
   - Implemented Mongoose data structure
+  - Implemented the favoriting feature
+  - Implemented autorefreshing for the website
+  - Deployed website on Heroku